abhigzz123/Google-Clone/README.md

-Google Clone using React JS.
+Google Clone using React JS and Custom google search API.